CQRS, Event Sourcing, Kafka, Event-Driven Architecture, Microservices, Data Streaming

 Using Kafka Streams or ksqlDB, you can build sophisticated projections with joins, aggregations, and windowing.
 These tools operate directly on Kafka topics, treating them as tables and streams.

-When debugging or developing these systems, tools like Conduktor help visualize event flows through topics, inspect message contents, and test consumer behavior.
+When debugging or developing these systems, tools like Conduktor help visualize event flows through topic management, inspect message contents, and test consumer behavior.
 This visibility is valuable when troubleshooting why a read model isn't updating correctly or when understanding the impact of schema changes.

 Practical Example: Order Management